nbittich/mu-search/README.md

 ## Reference
 ### Search index configuration
-Elasticsearch is used as search engine.
+Elasticsearch is used as a search engine.
 It indexes documents according to a specified configuration and provides a REST API to search documents.
 The mu-search service is a layer in front of Elasticsearch that allows to specify the mapping between RDF triples and the Elasticsearch documents/properties.
 It also integrates with [mu-authorization](https://github.com/mu-semtech/mu-authorization) making sure users can only search for documents they're allowed to access.

 This section describes how to configure the resources and properties to be indexed and how to pass Elasticsearch specific configurations and mapping in the mu-search configuration file.